- Travel agent: For those who love a fast-paced environment

 Last but not least, not all travel careers require you to know many destinations.
 In fact, professional tour guides don’t need to travel a lot; they are valuable precisely because they stick in one place which they know inside out.
 It’s your ability to bring the past to life and share anecdotes from famous people throughout history that transform a town or a monument into a memorable experience for your guests.
 Typically, the guide works extensively within an agency – it is challenging to start your guide career as an independent professional.
 Your skillset combines history, communication, storytelling, and the ability to reach out to people from a variety of cultures.
 At the heart of it, you’re the person who brings the past into the present.

 At first glance, there are many travel-related careers.
-Whether you’re most comfortable working alone or with people, being on the road or being a desk, your preferences can shape your career choice.
-The bottom line is that, unlike any other sector, travel offers as many opportunities to work within a company than it does to launch your own business.
+Whether you’re most comfortable working alone or with people, being on the road or being at a desk, your preferences can shape your career choice.
+The bottom line is that, unlike any other sector, travel offers as many opportunities to work within a company as it does to launch your own business.
 Working in the travel industry is, by far, one of the most empowering career choices for Generation Z.